-Aaron Oldenburg is a game developer and new media artist whose primary interest is in game rules as an expressive medium.
-His video and interactive work has exhibited in festivals and galleries in New York, Berlin, São Paulo and Los Angeles, including SIGGRAPH, A MAZE.
+Aaron Oldenburg is a game designer and new media artist whose primary interest is in game rules as an expressive medium.
+His video and interactive work has exhibited in festivals and galleries in New York, Johannesburg, São Paulo and Los Angeles, including SIGGRAPH, A MAZE.
 International Games and Playful Media Festival, and FILE Electronic Language International Festival.
 His work has been written about in Kill Screen, Baltimore City Paper, and Rock, Paper, Shotgun.

-He teaches game design as an Associate Professor in University of Baltimore's Simulation and Digital Entertainment program and has an MFA from the University of Maryland, Baltimore County.
+He teaches game design as an Associate Professor in University of Baltimore's Simulation and Game Design program and has an MFA from the University of Maryland, Baltimore County.
 In October 2003 he finished two years as an HIV Health Extension Agent for the Peace Corps in Mali, West Africa.